Scott Ryan (Ohio politician): Early political career

 While operating his family printing business, Newark Leader Printing Co. – established in 1895, Scott Ryan began to develop relationships with elected officials in crafting and executing their direct mail campaigns.
 A group of elected officials eventually convinced Scott to seek the office of Licking County Treasurer, where he held office from 2010 to 2014.

 A couple of years later, Ryan successfully ran for the Ohio House and was sworn into the 131st General Assembly in January 2015, and later reelected in 2016 for the 132nd General Assembly in 2017 to 2018.
 Between Scott Ryan's 2014 and 2016 elections, Ryan has raised a total of $365,111.
 In 2014, Ryan raised $120,235 and in 2016 he raised $244,876.

 House of Representatives

-Scott Ryan had full intentions of serving as the chairman of the Ohio House Finance and Appropriations Committee.
-In addition, Ryan wanted to lead sponsor on a few bills that are now currently laws pertaining to the following subjects: child abuse and neglect reporting, reducing costs for local government, providing significant funding and support for mental health / opiate crisis, expanding role for psych certified APRNs to provide access to care for the mentally ill, reducing red tape to reduce response times for infrastructure repair during declared disasters, creating the Ohio Corps, which would develop mentoring relationships between higher education students and at risk teenagers, and the 2018 State Capital budget, which invested over $2 billion in local community projects, and state infrastructure.
+Scott Ryan served as the chairman of the Ohio House Finance and Appropriations Committee.
+In addition, Ryan was the lead sponsor on a few bills that are now currently laws pertaining to the following subjects: child abuse and neglect reporting, reducing costs for local government, providing significant funding and support for mental health / opiate crisis, expanding role for psych certified APRNs to provide access to care for the mentally ill, reducing red tape to reduce response times for infrastructure repair during declared disasters, creating the Ohio Corps, which would develop mentoring relationships between higher education students and at risk teenagers, and the 2018 State Capital budget, which invested over $2 billion in local community projects, and state infrastructure.